-A. Location Responsibility: The Executive Officer is responsible for:

-- 1. The control and use of University Vehicles under their custody; - 2.
-Developing and maintaining local procedures that approve Authorized Drivers and enforce Driver Requirements and Driver Standards. - 3.
-Appropriate campus delegations, directives, and procedures to implement University policy; and

-Forwarding a copy of campus policies and procedures that are implemented as a result of this Policy, and any future modifications, to the Office of the Chief Financial Officer - Capital Asset Strategies & Finance, attention Director of the Operating Budget.
+- A. UC LOCATION RESPONSIBILITY: The University Location Official is responsible for: - 1.
+The control and use of University of California vehicles under his or her custody; - Local procedures will be implemented to enforce Driver Requirements and Driver Standards. - Criminal penalties may be taken against the University if a person with a disqualifying action taken against his/her license or certificate is hired, allowed to continue employment, or permitted to continue operating as a driver. - 4.
+Establishing and maintaining procedures for approving Authorized Drivers; - 5.
+Appropriate campus delegations, directives, and procedures to implement University of California policy; - 6.
+The provision of a supplemental campus policy; and, - Forwarding a copy of campus policies and procedures that are implemented as a result of this Bulletin, and any future modifications, to the Office of the Chief Financial Officer - Capital Asset Strategies & Finance, attention Director of the Operating Budget.

-B. Vehicle Collision Review Committee (VCRC):
+B. VEHICLE COLLISION REVIEW COMMITTEE (VCRC):

-- VCRC Mission: The mission of the Location Vehicle Collision Review Committee (VCRC) is to review most collisions involving Authorized Drivers operating any Vehicle on University business, thereby creating a means to monitor collision frequency and trends and to assist in the development of programs to promote safety, mitigate risk, and reduce liability for the University. - VCRC Overview: Each Location shall implement and maintain its own Vehicle Collision Review Committee.
-The charge of the committee is to determine if a collision was a Preventable Collision.
+- 1. VCRC Mission: The mission of the UC Location Vehicle Collision Review Committee (VCRC) is to review most collisions involving authorized drivers operating any vehicle on University business, thereby creating a means to monitor collision frequency and trends and to assist in the development of programs to promote safety, mitigate risk and reduce liability for the University of California. - 2.
+VCRC Overview: Each UC Location shall implement and maintain its own Vehicle Collision Review Committee.
+The charge of the committee is to determine if a collision was a Preventable Collision that the UC driver could have prevented.

 A key element of a Safe Driver Program involves establishing a mechanism for actively assessing the preventability of each vehicle collision.
 The collision review process is based on the premise that, after training in defensive driving, Authorized Drivers are expected to meet a higher standard of safety than the average motorist not so trained.
-Furthermore, to ensure that all vehicle collisions are reviewed fairly, the University has adopted review procedures established by the National Safety Council (NSC), using the NSC reference A Guide to Determine Motor Vehicle Accident Preventability.
+Furthermore, to ensure that all vehicle collisions are reviewed fairly, the University has adopted review procedures established by the NSC, using the NSC reference A Guide to Determine Motor Vehicle Accident Preventability.

-Promoting safe driving practices and holding drivers accountable for their driving behavior will contribute to a successful driving and Vehicle safety program and provide a method to measure the effectiveness of pre- and post-collision driver safety training programs as well as other safety-related outreach efforts.
+Promoting safe driving practices and holding drivers accountable for their driving behavior will contribute to a successful driving and vehicle safety program and provide a method to measure the effectiveness of pre- and post-collision driver safety training programs as well as other safety-related outreach efforts.